BDC Hamburger Icon

 • Share the news via email marketing.
 Include the news of the award in your email marketing campaigns.
 Share the story behind your award and why you won.
 You can even include a link to your press release.

 • Use the award logo.
 Use the award organizer’s logo and the phrase “award-winning” in your online advertising.
-Use this branding on your direct mail pieces and business cards, display it on your home page and About page, and include it in your bio.
+Use this branding on your mailings (such as direct mail marketing postcards or letters) and business cards.
+You should also display it on your homepage and website’s about page, and include it in your bio.
 The more prominent you make the award branding, the better your small business will look.

 • Mention the award on social media.
 Post links to the official award website and winner list on your social media accounts.
 You can also link to your press release.
-For example, include quick links on Twitter and post the press release on Facebook.
+For example, include quick links on X (formerly Twitter) and post the press release on Facebook.
 You will also want to list your awards on your LinkedIn business profile.

 • Make a video.
-Marketers report a positive ROI from utilizing video branding on platforms like YouTube, LinkedIn, Instagram and Facebook.
+Marketers say video can enhance your marketing strategy, particularly on platforms like YouTube, LinkedIn, Instagram and Facebook.
 Consider producing a video that explains how you won the award and celebrates your company culture.

 • Use your storefront as a showcase.
-Display your award, whether you’re an online-only business or a physical retail store.
-Ensure that employees and customers see your award by framing it or displaying it on a stand, or putting a sticker on your window.
+Display your award, whether you’re an e-commerce business or a physical retail store.
+Ensure employees and customers see your award by framing it, displaying it on a stand or putting a sticker on your window.

 While pursuing accolades can be time-consuming, award rewards can be plentiful and well worth the extra work.
 Your bottom line may be the big winner when an accolade sets your business apart.